School won't support EHCP — the platform builds your application pack | EHCP Clarity

 Does the school need to agree before I apply for an EHCP?

 No. Parents and carers have a legal right to request an EHC needs assessment directly from the local authority.
 You do not need the school's permission or support.
-The LA must consider your request regardless of the school's view.
+The local authority must consider your request regardless of the school's view.

 Can I apply even if the school says my child doesn't need an EHCP?